RKKOYA/RKKOYA/README.md

 * [DONE!] **Matrix & Linear Algebra**
   * This class allowed me to learn about how vectors and matrices can be pushed to solve complex problems and how they set up the foundations of AI.
 I never knew that just how much you can do with them and how much of an impact they can be.
 * [DONE!] **The Enjoyment of Music**
   * The oddball for my semester but required regardless.
 I enjoyed understanding the fundamentals of music and its history over the years.
-I actually enjoyed understanding how and why music was praised back then and the influence they spread aroundt the world.
+I actually enjoyed understanding how and why music was praised back then and the influence they spread around the world.

 * [DONE!] **Introduction to Malware Analysis & Reverse Engineering**
   * This introduces me to various tools that are used to analyze malware at a static/dynamic level.
 I was always the paranoid type when it comes to knowing if my computer was infected and so this class allows me to not only know what happens to a computer when it is infected with malware but also to help better secure devices for others.